|

 upper part of the parish.

-Ecclesiastical State In the middle
+p.511 Ecclesiastical State In the

-Abbey (which had a priory at Lesmahagow.)
+to Kelso Abbey (which had a priory at Lesmahagow.)

-Fairs Although there is no commercial fair
+p.514 Fairs Although there is no commercial

-(the right to have a weekly market and an annual fair
+fair (the right to have a weekly market and an annual

-during which horse and foot races are held.
+is held during which horse and foot races are held.

 Fuel Peat and coal are used.
 Coal is cheap